iam-veeramalla/Jenkins-Zero-To-Hero/java-maven-sonar-argocd-helm-k8s/spring-boot-app/README.md

 Go to Jenkins and click on Manage Genkins -> Credentials -> System -> Global credentials Click on Add Credentials button

-Under Kind select Secret Text from dropdown
+Under Kind select Secret text from the dropdown.
 Paste the generated credentials from SonarQube to Secrets here in Jenkins.
+ID can be named SonarQube.

 ![image](https://github.com/rgitrepo/Jenkins-Zero-To-Hero/assets/77811423/c59e6db1-1b3c-488b-b06c-e17f4ca0411a)